Perwil/LBP-GLCM-Spectral-Spectral-Clustering/README.md

 # Computer-Vision-Result
-The scripts written in the aim of achieving objectives related to my master's thesis in Data Sciences in the field of Computer Vision
+The scripts written in the aim of achieving objectives related to my master's thesis in Data Sciences in the field of Computer Vision.